Material Issue 4 Supporting the Active Role of Women, Youth and Seniors across the Group and in Society

 In addition, through individual meetings with supervisors, issues at the workplace related to management levels, knowledge, skills and the like are confirmed, and this leads to further career development.
 Since it is not a simple one-sided evaluation by the company, employees are more willing to accept the system and find it motivating.
 The system is helping to steadily improve operational levels.

 IY has an employee classification system that allows employees to choose which region to work in based on their individual life plans and values.
-Based on this system, employees are evaluated based on a qualifications system, which ranks them by job performance ability and skill, and by job responsibilities, taking into account their current duties and job assignment.
+Based on this system, employees are evaluated using a qualifications system, which ranks them by job performance ability and skill, and by job responsibilities, taking into account their current duties and job assignment.
 In addition, individual evaluations, which are determined based on job achievement, level of contribution and other factors, are directly incorporated into salary and bonus levels.

 Seven & i Holdings' operating companies also focus on establishing systems that allow employees to choose various work styles to increase their motivation for work.
 For example, IY has a program enabling part-timers to choose from diverse working styles.
 Under this system, part-timers may elect to step up a rank after acquiring a certain level of evaluation and sales skill.
 There is also a program in place where part-timers designated as highest level can be hired as a monthly salaried permanent employee or contract worker.
-To date (as of February 29, 2016), 17 part-timers have become monthly salaried permanent employees.
+To date (as of February 28, 2019), 164 part-timers have become monthly salaried permanent employees.